 Prosecutorial Discretion: Who Decides Your Criminal Charges

-Let's imagine you're charged with Aggravated Unlawful Use of a Weapon (AUUW), which is a felony criminal offense in Illinois.
+Let's imagine you're charged with an Illinois Aggravated Unlawful Use of a Weapon (AUUW), which is a felony criminal offense.
 You were caught with a gun and didn't have a FOID card.
 Let's add in that there were (mostly) empty beer cans in the back seat of the car you were driving, which is where you had that gun.
 And the gun was under the front driver's seat, where you were sitting.
 And the Illinois vehicle registration had expired, which was why you were stopped.
 And when the officer said you were being arrested for DUI, even before he found that gun, you got a little nervous, maybe just a little physical, and also ended up with a charge of Resisting Arrest.

 Follow all that?